-Last year, I began sort of a light-hearted (as in I don’t take myself that seriously) prediction journal of the year to come, (2016: The Year in Review) on January 4th, 2016, which was based on previous years “Snapshot of a Moving Picture” review of geo-political events.
-As promised, I wanted to follow-up on just the major ‘hits and misses’ from that brief before going into 2017.
+Last year, I began a sort of a light-hearted (as in I don’t take myself that seriously) prediction journal of the year to come, (2016: The Year in Review) on January 4th, 2016, which was based on the previous year “Snapshot of a Moving Picture” review of geopolitical events.
+As promised, I wanted to follow up on just the major ‘hits and misses' from that brief before going into 2017.
 So let’s recap those 2016 predictions.

 Miss-Trump brings in Cruz/Rubio as running mate.
 I got this wrong because I thought he would use one or the other to solidify the Hispanic vote.
 Also, I didn’t know much about Mike Pence, but it turned out to be a solid choice and definitely one of the reasons why Evangelicals lined up to support the ticket.

-Hit: US keeps troops beyond pull out date.
+Hit: US keeps troops beyond the pull-out date.
 This isn’t really a win per se, but the general consensus was that Pres.
 Obama would pull an “Iraq” in Afghanistan, and yank everyone out on a certain date regardless of what was happening tactically on the ground.

 Miss: US sticks to drawdown numbers.
 I didn’t think he’d do it, but despite the Pentagon’s advice against doing this, Pres.
-Obama continued the draw down to around 9,800 troops.
+Obama continued the drawdown to around 9,800 troops.
 Now that has the potential to be reversed under a Trump Administration, but I don’t think he sees Afghanistan as a ‘wise’ investment.
-At the same time, we can’t leave a vacuum there like we did in Iraq, or another “ISIS” type organization will just pop up.
+At the same time, we can’t leave a vacuum there as we did in Iraq, or another “ISIS” type organization will just pop up.

 Miss: Russia bombs Damascus.
 Although Russia has done a generous amount of bombings all over Syria, I thought they would level Damascus (thus fulfilling Isaiah 17) as a means to clear the rubble for Assad…but alas, this did not happen…yet.